 "If all we had to rely on was millimeter wave, that would be a problem," Notwell said.
 "But what we're seeing is newer technologies enabling 4G and 5G to work in the same frequency.
 That's called dynamic spectrum sharing."

 Other assorted 5G capabilities

 Dynamic spectrum sharing is one capability the different types of 5G can use -- it's like an assorted topping available for any flavor of 5G technology.
 Other toppings and capabilities include ultrareliable low latency, IoT capabilities and enhanced mobile broadband.

-Dynamic spectrum sharing.
 Thanks to dynamic spectrum sharing, the different types of 5G frequencies can exist on the same spectrum as 4G.
-This sharing will become more prevalent with 2G and 3G sunsets, as carriers shut down spectrums they allocated solely to 2G or 3G technologies, respectively, and invest in spectrums that 4G and 5G could operate on together, according to Notwell.
+This sharing has become more prevalent with 2G and 3G sunsets, as carriers shut down spectrums they allocated to 2G or 3G technologies and invest in spectrums that 4G and 5G could operate on together, Notwell said.

 So, for those organizations that want to add a scoop of coffee ice cream -- or 4G -- to their 5G Neapolitan dessert, dynamic spectrum sharing enables that combination.

 Each type of 5G technology supports ultrareliable low-latency connections, which enable quick responses to requests and benefit areas such as automation and video conferencing.

 Further, this ultrareliable low-latency connectivity can save organizations money, as it enables remote communication, so organizations wouldn't pay as much to fly employees to job fairs or conferences, Notwell said.
 Communication could be instantaneous with 5G -- even without a person's physical presence.
 This connectivity can also enhance facial recognition and video surveillance capabilities.